![]() |

 Throwing Out the Baby With the Bathwater

 As I grew older, I saw people claiming to be Christians yet living lifestyles far removed from what Christ taught.
 I always felt passionate about world peace, egalitarianism, honesty, and everlasting love - truths that come from God.
 But I saw Christians who were hypocrits, not truly loving one another on earth, and sometimes spewing out venomous hatred toward others different from themselves.
 This turned me away from the "institutionalized" religion of Christianity.
-I changed from a naive believing child to ardent atheist.

 I began to think I knew it all about the Bible, and thought it was full of contradictions.
 I believed "God" was an ethereal balm to soothe aching souls and to ease fears of dying -- the classic "opiate of the masses."
 I thought Jesus was just a good man that people took for a God.
 I was dismayed by some Christians' beliefs, the ones the media always seems to find, that in essence say you have to "check your brain at the door," ignoring all scientific evidence for theories about evolution or age of earth.